yuvalmGS/gigaspaces-wiki-jekyll/xap97/jdbc-driver.markdown

 weight: 100
 ---

- {% summary   %}GigaSpaces allows applications to connect to the IMDG using a JDBC driver.
+ {% summary%}GigaSpaces allows applications to connect to the IMDG using a JDBC driver.
 A GigaSpaces JDBC driver accepts SQL statements, translates them to space operations, and returns standard result sets. {% endsummary %}

 # Overview